astropy/astropy/docs/nddata/index.rst

   gridded N-dimensional datasets.
 + Several mixin classes for adding functionality to `~astropy.nddata.NDData` containers.
++ A decorator, `~astropy.nddata.support_nddata`, for facilitating use of `~astropy.nddata` objects  in functions in astropy and affiliated packages.

 .. warning::

   `~astropy.nddata` has changed significantly in astropy 1.0.
 See the section :ref:`nddata_transition` for more information.

 Getting started
 ===============

+Of the classes provided by `~astropy.nddata`, the place to start for most users will be `~astropy.nddata.NDData`, which by default uses a numpy array to store the data.
+Designers of new classes should also look at `~astropy.nddata.NDDataBase` before deciding what to subclass from.

 NDData
 ------

-``NData`` is provided as a basic container to simplify handling of N-dimensional data in astropy and affiliated packages.
+The primary purpose of `~astropy.nddata.NDData` is to act as a *container* for data, metadata, and other related information like a mask.

 An `~astropy.nddata.NDData` object can be instantiated by passing it an n-dimensional Numpy array::